flashbots/suave-specs/specs/rigil/computor.md

 Computors are currently permissioned in the SUAVE network, to become one you need your computor's ECDSA pubkey to be contained within the clique PoA genesis settings.

-While permissioned now, Computors will one day become permisisonless.
+While permissioned now, Computors will one day become permissionless.

 ### Computor Identification